Liverpool One: Stores and services

 With around 170 stores and services, Liverpool ONE is the largest shopping centre in the city, the second largest in North West England (after the Trafford Centre) and the fifth largest in the United Kingdom.

-Liverpool ONE also features the UK's first Pull & Bear.

-ODEON Cinema
+Cinema

-The Odeon Liverpool ONE cinema was opened on 1 October 2008 following its relocation from London Road.
-The new cinema is located within the Liverpool ONE shopping complex on South John Street and with over 3,000 seats and 14 screening rooms, it is the biggest cinema in Liverpool.
+The Odeon Liverpool ONE cinema was opened on 1 October 2008, following its relocation from London Road.
+The new cinema is located within the shopping complex on South John Street and with over 3,000 seats and 14 screening rooms, and when opened it was the biggest cinema in Liverpool.

 Hotels

 Liverpool ONE is home to two large hotels.
 The Hilton Liverpool is located at Thomas Steers Way.
-The 12-storey Novotel on Hanover Street was built between 2007 and 2009; it contains 209 rooms, a gym, swimming pool and the Elements Restaurant and Bar.
-Alongside the Hilton and Novotel hotels are the Cove serviced apartments and School Lane Hotel.
+The 12-storey 209-room Novotel on Hanover Street was opened in 2009.